MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/quickstart-publish-r-web-service.md

 ```

 >[!NOTE]
->See [the next section](#share) for the code to get this Swagger-based JSON file after the session ends.
+>[Learn how to get and share](how-to-consume-web-service-interact-in-r.md#data-scientists-share) this Swagger-based JSON file after the session ends.